Center for Academic Achievement

 Please note that school plans, such as an Individualized Education Program (IEP) or 504 Plans, are not sufficient documentation to establish the rationale for accommodations in a university setting.
 Original documents are not necessary.
 A copy or fax of the material is sufficient.
 If documentation is incomplete or otherwise inadequate to determine the disability and/or reasonable accommodations, the OSD will require additional documentation.
 Documentation costs are to be paid by the student.

 If you would like OSD to be able to discuss your disability or accommodations with persons or agencies outside of ADU (including your parents if you are over the age of 18), you must complete a Release of Information Form, available in the CAA.

 Denied accommodation requests may be appealed in writing by a student to the Center for Academic Achievement Director.
 Such appeals must be filed within ten calendar days of the receipt of the denial of accommodation request.

 For more information regarding Academic Accommodations, please contact Betty Varghese at 407-303-7643

 All new incoming, non-professional program students will be assigned an Academic Advisor located in the CAA.
 The Advisor helps students through the registration process as well as developing a course schedule that will enable students to continue working towards entrance into a professional program.

 Academic Success Program

 Sometimes the skills that bring a person to a place aren’t the same skills that keep him or her there.
 For instance, if a student enters Adventist University of Health Sciences and was an A student before, those same study habits and routines may not work as well in a new setting.
-If students would like to be proactive in their success at the University, they can make an appointment to work with an individual from the Academic Success program, located in the Learning Co-Op.
+If students would like to be proactive in their success at the University, they can make an appointment to work with a coach in the CAA.
 After meeting and talking with someone, a customized, individual study plan will be created to help the student achieve the success he or she envisions.